Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * A nasty bug hindered fields inherited from Commands from being shown ad a Service level - works fine right now
 * There is now a pagination for Zones
+* Multiedit no longer showed custom fields, now it works again as it should

 ### Rendering
 * Disabling a host now also disables rendering of related objects (Endpoint,